diya-sdk/diya-sdk/README.md

 #### Requests

 A Request acts exactly like an HTTP request.
 The client asks for something, the request is executed on the server, and the answer is sent back to the client.
-The Only difference is that if the given ```selector``` matches multiple nodes, the request will be executed on each nodes, and an answer is sent back for each node.
+The only difference is that if the given ```selector``` matches multiple nodes, the request will be executed on each nodes, and an answer will be sent back for each node.

 #### Subscriptions

 A subscription acts as a simple pub/sub mecanism.
 The client asks a service to listen for one of its events.
 When the event happens on the service side, the client is notified.
-As with the requests system, if the ```selector``` matches multiple nodes, events will be sent back to the client for each selected nodes.
+As with the requests system, if the ```selector``` matches multiple nodes, events will be sent back to the client for each node.

 ## Getting Started